DataDog/hiring-engineers/answers.md

 if __name__ == '__main__':
     app.run(host='0.0.0.0', port='5050')
 ```
-Note: Using both ddtrace-run and manually inserting the Middleware has been known to cause issues.
-Please only use one or the other.

 Bonus Question: What is the difference between a Service and a Resource?
-> Service indicates a role that a set of processes are grouped on whereas a Resource represents a specific action within the Service.
+> Service is a function that performs a task.
+Services can be Database, API Endpoints etc.
+> Resource actually describes the action/implementation of a defined service.

 Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.

-Please include your fully instrumented app in your submission, as well.

 ## Final Question:

 Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!

 *Is there anything creative you would use Datadog for?*

 <b>As someone who's worked in the payments space for a while, I can definitely anticipate applications of Datadog across the board for payment processing & accepting platforms.
 Each feature could be used in the following ways:</b>